Trend20/Dev-Ring/CONTRIBUTING.md

-# Contribution Guide to Contriquest.
+# Contribution Guide to DevRing.

-We would ❤️ it if you contributed to the project and helped make ContriQuest even better.
-We will make sure that contributing to ContriQuest is easy, enjoyable, and educational for anyone and everyone.
+We would ❤️ it if you contributed to the project and helped make DevRing even better.
+We will make sure that contributing to DevRing is easy, enjoyable, and educational for anyone and everyone.
 All contributions are welcome, including features, issues, documentation, guides, and more.

 ## Got a question?

-You can ask questions, shoot me an [Email](enockomondi305@gmail.com), and discuss ContriQuest-related topics.
+You can ask questions, shoot me an [Email](enockomondi305@gmail.com), and discuss DevRing-related topics.
 ## Found a bug?

-If you find a bug in the source code, you can help us by [submitting an issue](https://github.com/Trend20/ContriQuest/issues/new) to our GitHub Repository.
+If you find a bug in the source code, you can help us by [submitting an issue](https://github.com/Trend20/Dev-Ring/issues/new) to our GitHub Repository.
 Even better, you can submit a Pull Request with a fix.

 ## Missing a feature?

-You can request a new feature by [submitting an issue](https://github.com/Trend20/ContriQuest/issues/new) to our GitHub Repository.
+You can request a new feature by [submitting an issue](https://github.com/Trend20/Dev-Ring/issues/new) to our GitHub Repository.

 If you'd like to implement a new feature, it's always good to be in touch with us before you invest time and effort, since not all features can be supported.